vaultec81/docs/docs/cli/workflows.md

   $ mailscript workflows:add

 OPTIONS
+  -a, --action=action    (required) name of the action accessory -h, --help             show CLI help
-  -o, --input=input      (required) name of the input to listen in for incoming emails -t, --trigger=trigger  (required) name of the trigger to be used -a, --action=action    (required) name of the action to be executed -n, --name=name        (required) name of the workflow
+  -n, --name=name        (required) name of the workflow -o, --input=input      (required) name of the input -t, --trigger=trigger  name of the trigger accessory --workflow=workflow    id of the workflow to be acted on
 ```

 ## `mailscript workflows:delete`